Day Boat Itinerary Suggestions from Wroxham

 The Beach, Salhouse Broad

-For those of you who have boats without toilets on board, there are public toilets 5 mins from the beach
+For those of you who have boats without toilets on board, there are public toilets 5 minutes from the beach

 (We’d suggest a minimum of a 3-hour trip to enjoy the trail, Wroxham and Salhouse Broad)